Mondays from 6:00pm - 8:00pm

 Health and Crises of Reproduction

-The undergraduate/graduate seminar held in conjunction with the African Studies Workshop is led by Professors John and Jean Comaroff.
+The undergraduate/graduate seminar held in conjunction with the African Studies Workshop is led by Professor Jean Comaroff.
 The seminar explores Africa’s changing place in the world – and the new economies, legalities, socialities, and cultural forms that have arisen there.

 At each Workshop, a paper, pre-circulated a week in advance through a mailing list, will be presented for critique and discussion.
 Students, post-docs and workshop attendees are then invited to engage in discussion, under the moderation of the Workshop Chair.